jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 * Using this strategy there is no need for running the containers using Docker container linking
 * Another strategy is to run the MySQL docker container using the argument <code>-P</code> and bind the connection to an available port on <code>localhost</code>
 * Current available bpms connection drivers are <code>h2</code> and <code>mysql</code>

+**MySQL docker container linking support**

+If you are using as external database a MySQL instance, and it's provided using the [Official MySQL docker container](https://registry.hub.docker.com/_/mysql/), you can use [Docker container linking](https://docs.docker.com/userguide/dockerlinks/) to run JBoss BPMS with minimal startup configuration.

+When linking MySQL container with the JBoss BPMS one, the only mandatory environment variable to set is <code>BPMS_DATABASE</code>.

+Take a look at the following example:

+1.- Download the Docker MySQL image

+    docker pull mysql

+2.- Run the MySQL docker image (with container naming support)

+    docker run --name bpms-mysql -e MYSQL_ROOT_PASSWORD=root123 -d -P mysql

+3.- Create the JBoss BPMS database in the MySQL instance named <code>bpms</code>

+4.- Run the JBoss BPMS docker image (with container linking support)

+    ./start.sh -i bpms-wildfly -c xpaas_bpms-wildfly -l bpms-mysql:mysql -db bpms # Using start.sh script

+     docker run --link bpms-mysql:mysql -P -d -e BPMS_DATABASE="bpms" xpaas/xpaas_bpms-wildfly # Using docker command

+The JBoss BPMS database connection will automatically link to the MySQL docker container instance using the <code>bpms</code> database.

+NOTE: When using MySQL container linking with JBoss BPMS container, the connection envrionment variables <code>BPMS_CONNECTION_URL, BPMS_CONNECTION_DRIVER, BPMS_CONNECTION_USER, BPMS_CONNECTION_PASSWORD</code> have no effect, even if set when running the JBoss BPMS container.

 Notes
 -----